guitmonk-1290/AI-powered-SQL-Chatbot/README.md

 nodeJS acts as a mediator between our front-end and the LLM API.

 ### Flask
-The API takes in input from nodeJS.
+The API takes in input as follows:
 ```
 {
   "inputText": "How many total clients are there?"